Hanif-K-Musaheb/Year-3-CS-UVM-Study-Abroad-/README.md

 ## To Do:
 - [ ] contact adviser of studies for info about interships
 - [ ] exam wednesday for cs organistion
+- [ ] do the hacker rank thing for jpmorgan